BeatrisIlieva/softuni-courseworks/python/theory.md

 The `dispath` method checks if the http method in the request is present in the allowed http methods.
 If we haven't defined the requested method in our CBV the `dispatch` method returns `http_method_not_allowed`.
 The `dispatch` mthod returns `handler` if e have defined a method with the request name.
 The handler is our method.

+We use CBV because they allows us inheritence, allows us to skip wirting the common logic and concetrate only on the business logic.
+In CBV we use a declarative way to only say for example is the template, what is the form, what is the success url to redirect to.

+`mixins` implement common functionalitiy.
+We should not initialize mixins.
+Ather classes inherit mixins.